-Criterion Content Weight Innovative Is your product/service unique and innovative?
-Product/Service Does product/service solve a real problem and how?
+Criterion Content Weight Innovative Product/Service Is your product/service unique and innovative?
+Does product/service solve a real problem and how?
 30% Market Opportunity Who are the customers (existing/potential) of product/service?
 How competitive is the market?
 Who are the competitors?
-30% The state of the s What is competitive advantage of the product/service?
-Target Market and Industry of the product/service Do the founders have relevant experience?
-Founders Who writes code, or does other technical work on your product/service?
-40% 2 333333 Do the founders have experience working together?
-How long have each of you been working on product/service full-time?
-10,0
+What is competitive advantage of the product/service?
+Target Market and Industry of the product/service 30% Target Harder and Hierardy of the products of the product of 40%